rlwp/assignment_2.14/README.md

 Response: To enable email notifications when messages are added to a DLQ, you can use Amazon CloudWatch Alarms.
 Here are the steps:

-This is to create the alarm state for the DLQ
 Creating a CloudWatch Alarm for a Dead-letter Queue (DLQ) to monitor the "ApproximateNumberOfMessagesVisible" metric is a great way to stay on top of unprocessed messages.
 Here are the steps to set it up:

-**1.	**Open the CloudWatch Console:
+****1.**	**Open the CloudWatch Console:
 Go to the CloudWatch Console.

 **2.**	Create a New Alarm:
 In the navigation pane, click on "Alarms" and then "Create Alarm".

 **3.**	Select Metric:
-Click on "Select metric" and choose "SQS Metrics".
+- Click on "Select metric" and choose "SQS Metrics".
-Find and select the DLQ you want to monitor.
+- Find and select the DLQ you want to monitor.
-Choose the "ApproximateNumberOfMessagesVisible" metric.
+- Choose the "ApproximateNumberOfMessagesVisible" metric.

 **4.**	Configure the Alarm:
-Set the threshold for the alarm.
+- Set the threshold for the alarm.
 For example, you might want the alarm to trigger when the number of visible messages is greater than 0.
-Configure the period and evaluation criteria according to your needs.
+- Configure the period and evaluation criteria according to your needs.
+-
 **5.**	Set Actions:
-Choose the actions to take when the alarm state is triggered.
+- Choose the actions to take when the alarm state is triggered.
 You can send a notification to an SNS topic.
 If you haven't already, create an SNS topic and subscribe your email address to it.

 **6.**	Review and Create:
 Review the alarm settings and click "Create alarm".
 ![image](https://github.com/user-attachments/assets/db8936d9-b9b9-4175-aa49-6cf1fd8e8ea0)